jeffreykegler/old_kollos/notes/design/sequence.md

 unless such a rewrite does real violence to the clarity of the result.

-In fact,
-conversion to Chomsky form during this rewrite will never be necessary -- it would be done at a later point anyway.
+Conversion to Chomsky form during this rewrite is not necessary -- it would be done at a later point anyway.
 But it is best to shorten the RHS's in a context which